noiseprotocol/noise_spec/noise.md

 2.3.
 Kernels
 -------------

-To simplify the descriptions and improve modularity, a Noise session is considered to contain a **kernel** object.
+To simplify the descriptions and improve modularity, a session contains a **kernel**.
 The kernel handles all symmetric-key cryptography.

 The kernel can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.